 I have advised my highly anxious patients to limit the viewing of news and social media about COVID-19.
 The media is inundated with information that can increase a patient’s anxiety about the illness.
 Patients should focus the extra time on self-care activities, like taking breaks from work, doing physical exercises, meditation, yoga, spending time with their loved ones, listening to music, watching a good show, or reading a novel.
 Basically, engage in any activities that they can do at home that helps alleviate stress and gives them pleasure.

 Educate patients about normal responses to stress and trauma.
 Normal responses can include anxiety, apprehension, disbelief, anger, insomnia, concentration problems, fatigue, irritability.
 In some patients, increase in pain and other physical symptoms are common.
 These reactions to stress are usually transient and will likely resolve with time once patients adapt to the changes brought on by COVID-19 pandemic.
 If a patient reports having these stress response symptoms that are not going away after a few weeks, or that are severe enough to cause significant distress or interfere with daily functioning, then you may need to assess them for the development of adjustment disorder with anxiety, acute stress reaction or new onset generalized anxiety disorder.

 Patients with underlying anxiety disorders, especially generalized anxiety disorder, may experience exacerbation of their anxiety.
 They may need adjustment to medication if their symptoms were previously controlled by medication.
-You can refer them to a psychiatrist or mental health professional for additional care if they are not responding to routine treatment.

 Dr Choy is past president of the Orange County Psychiatric Society and a distinguished fellow of the American Psychiatric Association.
 Website: https://www.121psychiatry.com.